sprky0/AJBnet.js/README.md

 		- The above no longer occurs, but now the callback on the lowest will never be run, not sure why

+	- There is something fishy happening in the construcors ... specifically with tests :(

 Notes:

 @todo This junk is all done now basically -- can move this information to a different file to keep the github homepage clean)